| |

 The first appearance of this design was in the April 1870 auction by John Haseltine of coins from the Idler collection.
 Idler is famous today as one of the collector/dealers who had "connections" with the mint.

-Two examples of this design are known in gold J452/P524 Wilkison's, first offered in a June 1870 Mason and Company sale, the other in the Smithsonian.
+Two examples of this design are known in gold J452/P524 Wilkison's and the other in the Smithsonian.
+One of these was first offered in a June 1870 Mason and Company sale.

-An example in the Connecticut State Library ex Mitchelson appears to be either silver or a copper example which has either been silverplated or pickled.
-It is mentioned in Judd as being from the Robert Coulton Davis collection and was listed as J453A/P525.
-An earlier occurance of this coin was probably lot 2438 in Woodward's 34th sale of 1881 where an example is described as probably a silverplated copper example.
+An example in the Connecticut State Library ex D S. Wilson lot 1162, Mitchelson has been either silverplated or pickled.
+It is mentioned in Judd as being from the Robert Coulton Davis collection and was listed as J453A/P525 although this should not have a separate number.
+An earlier occurrence of this coin was probably lot 2438 in Woodward's 34th sale of 1881 where an example is described as probably a silverplated copper example.
 An example listed in aluminum J453B/P527 has not been seen since its original appearance in Woodward's 45th sale of the Dohrmann collection in 1882.
 The reverse is plated in the catalog and does not appear to be aluminum.
-It is probably a reappearance of the silver or silver-plated copper example.
+It is probably a reappearance of the silverplated copper example as well.

 Photos courtesy of Heritage.